Modules Introduction

 └─ assets

-You can create an Instance and deploy the code as you would usually do, and you still can have the app
+You can create an Instance and deploy the code as you would usually do, and you can still have the app folder at the top level (this code will not be part of the module but can be used during development).

 Example: Module directories